 Over the project’s five-year duration, IN-HABIT will strive to meet the following specific goals with the aim of fostering inclusive health and wellbeing in small and medium-sized cities:

-IN-HABIT will advance knowledge on the health and wellbeing R&I needs of peripheral SMSCs, define frameworks for the collection of data at city-level, and elaborate data to monitor both the city-level evolutionary trajectories and the impact of policy actions.
+IN-HABIT will advance knowledge on the health and wellbeing R&I needs of peripheral SMSCs, define frameworks for the collection of data at a city-level, and elaborate data to monitor both the city-level evolutionary trajectories and the impact of policy actions.
 The results will enhance our understanding of how peripheral SMSCs work in practice.

-Moreover, the project will boost IHW in the four pilot cities, delivering high quality, multifunctional, public spaces able to integrate digital, social, cultural and nature-based innovation to enhance health and wellbeing.
+Moreover, the project will boost IHW in the four pilot cities, delivering high quality, multifunctional, public spaces able to integrate digital, social, cultural and nature-based innovations to enhance health and wellbeing.
 IN-HABIT will use participatory approaches in re-designing and transforming public spaces to increase health and wellbeing in cities through innovative public-private-people partnerships.
 It will help European cities become world ambassadors of sustainable lifestyles, providing universal access to greener, safe, inclusive and accessible public spaces.